-Rolling Stone, which already has settled one libel suit resulting from a retracted report about sexual assault at the University of Virginia, put its majority ownership stake on the block last month, two days before a federal appeals court said a second lawsuit could move forward.
+Rolling Stone, which already has settled one libel suit resulting from a retracted report about sexual assault at the University of Virginia, put its majority ownership stake on the block in September, two days before a federal appeals court said a second lawsuit could move forward.

-Trump's position on the freedom that the press does enjoy is that there is too much of it.
-His assertion that “people should look into it” echoed a tweet posted earlier in the day, in which he mused about challenging NBC's broadcast license, and one posted last week, in which he raised the specter of a congressional investigation of “the Fake News Networks in OUR country.”
+Trump's position on the freedom that the press does enjoy is there is too much of it.
+He tweeted in October about challenging NBC's broadcast license and raised the specter of a congressional investigation of “the Fake News Networks in OUR country.”

 With all of the Fake News coming out of NBC and the Networks, at what point is it appropriate to challenge their License?
 Bad for country!

 — Donald J. Trump (@realDonaldTrump) October 11, 2017

 Why Isn't the Senate Intel Committee looking into the Fake News Networks in OUR country to see why so much of our news is just made up-FAKE!